Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 Components have also predefined methods, called `lifecycle methods` which are executed at specific points in a component's lifecycle (???).
 There is no point of reviewing [all of them][lifecycle] but it is worth keeping in mind that there is: a `componentWillMount`, invoked just before rendering; a `componentDidMount` invoked just after rendering; and a `shouldComponentUpdate` where we can specify if there is a need to render particular component.

 I think that I covered all of the most important basics of React library.
-It will be easier now to understand how I wrote the Mastermind game.
+It will be easier now to understand how the Mastermind works.

 ###Building the decoding board and pegs

 One of the first new feature of ES6 I want to introduce to you are `modules`.
 If you noticed earlier in the `./game.js` file, I imported three modules on the top of that file:

 {% highlight js %}

 import React from 'react';
 import ReactDOM from 'react-dom';
 import Mastermind from './src/mastermind';

 {% endhighlight %}

 Modules are already known to the front-end community.
-There were implemented via different libraries like [RequireJS][requirejs] or [Browserify][browserify] but likely now we can use the native solution built in ES6.
+There were implemented via different libraries like [RequireJS][requirejs] or [Browserify][browserify] but fortunately now we can use the native solution built in ES6.
-One of the principal of modules is that they have to be specified in one dedicated file (in this case, `./src/mastermind`).
-Every module is a singleton, there exist maximum one instance independently? of how may times particular module was imported.
-The whole module is executed once it is loaded
+One of the principal of modules is that they have to be specified in one dedicated file.
+Every module is a singleton, which means that there should exist maximum one instance independently? of how may times particular module was imported.
+The whole module is executed once it is loaded and it's content is encapsulated, preventing from the pollution of the global namespace.

+Exporting modules in ES6 is very easy and straightforward:

+{% highlight js %}

+export default Mastermind

+{% endhighlight %}

+We have a few React classes defined in the `./src/mastermind` file but we want to exposure only one value.
+The `default export` syntax means that the other ES6 modules can pick only that one particular class, which can be ony read without any modifications.
+The `./src/mastermind` module exports the `Mastermind` class because it is its child module and can't export modules that have been defined elsewhere.

 ###Let's take a guess!